The Whipping Cult

 i.
 Introduction

-#1, it was the first cult led by a woman to get significant attention in the national press.
+#1 It was the first cult led by a woman to get significant attention in the national press.

-This feels wrong, but can I get a, “Oh yes we did!”
+“Oh yes we did!”

 skynews-spice-girls-brits-geri-haliwell_4677253.jpg

-How the ball got rolling was with a new interpretation of scripture that a few individuals became so enthusiastic about, they were booted out of church.
+It started with a new interpretation of scripture that a few individuals became so enthusiastic about, they were booted out of church.

-Marie and her husband Pat were voted out of their own congregation which only made Marie’s ideas more extreme.
-An opportunist in exile, Marie got few impressionable friends of hers to follow.
-The newspapers of the era fail to mention what the specific views were that caused Marie Doyle to get tossed from an institution like the Baptist church that typically bends over backwards for conservative white ladies who commit scripture to memory like she did.
-It may be a hint, however, that her favorite passage from the Good Book was Proverbs 20:30: “The blueness of the wound cleanseth away evil and so do stripes the inward parts of the belly.”
+The newspaper fails to mention what the specific views were that caused Marie Doyle to get tossed from the Baptist church, which is an institution that typically bends over backwards for conservative white ladies, but there were hints.
+The passage Marrie committed to memory was Proverbs 20:30: “The blueness of the wound cleanseth away evil and so do stripes the inward parts of the belly.

 ii.
 Alice

-When Alice was being treated by her early 1950s physicians, they noticed fresh welts from a beating she received at the house in Lauderdale.
+When Alice was being treated by her 1950s physicians, they noticed fresh welts from a beating she received at the house in Lauderdale.
 When questioned about her injuries, Alice spilled the beans about Marie Doyle and her operation.
 Alice told the doctors all about the church and the whipping practice and named the people who were responsible for her injuries.

 A woman in her 60s named Anna Halverson defended the whippings to the Star.
 She said the beatings helped free her “from the bonds of Satan.”